fangyijoe/fangyijoe.github.io/_posts/blog/2014-03-20-Iamnotanintrovert.md

 ---
 layout: post
 title: I am not an introvert.
 I am just busy.
 description: I am not an introvert.
-I am just busy.？
+I am just busy.
 category: blog
 ---
 For a few weeks now I’ve been fighting with a really odd bug.
 I have a server process that opens a persistent connection to a service provider, authenticates the end user, and then performs a series of streaming operations.